 Sentencing was the job of a game of "Wheel of Fortune".
 At the end of the episode, there's a new festival, where they eat little Aangs made of raw dough to symbolize how they commuted sentencing (boiled in hot oil, in this case) in favor of convincing the Avatar to save their sorry skins.

-In an episode of Family Guy, Peter proves that (in his words) "cripples aren't cool".
+Peter proves that (in his words) "cripples aren't cool".
 His favorite actor, Mark Harmon, doesn't need a wheelchair.
 Mark Harmon is cool.
 Therefore people who need wheelchairs aren't cool and shouldn't be allowed in his restaurant.

 Peter tries making his own Red Bull, and uses mostly kerosene, reasoning that Red Bull and kerosene are both fuel, so kerosene equals Red Bull.
 When Brian points out the sheer insanity of this and the fact that the drink will probably kill Peter, Peter responds with "Brian, whatever kills me makes me stronger".